Komeran/avina/README.md

 # avina.Net
-Windows Desktop UI for the Daiscord Bot Avina.
+Windows Desktop UI for the Discord Bot Avina.